davidosomething/dotfiles/mac/README.md

 1. `sshkeygen` (alias to generate new ed25519 keys)
 1. Add the public key to GitHub, GitLab, Bitbucket, keybasefs, etc.
+1. `ssh-add -K ~/.ssh/privatekeyfile` to store the key in Keychain.

 ## Install development tools